 - What Are the Disadvantages?

-- How Effective are they?
+- How Effective Are They?

-- How Do I Use FAM?
+- How Do I Use FAM Birth Control?

-- Tips for Using
+- Additional Tips

 What Are Fertility Awareness Methods?